FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 *you win this game and receive all game stones from all players (player stash excluded!).

+As you can see form the table above, the most common roll results are `Das Unvermeidliche` and `Wunsch`.
+The less likely results `Einhorn` and `Dreifaltigkeit` promise higher rewards.

 Please note:

 - It doesn't matter what prediction was made specifically.
 What matters is if the prediction was correct, wrong or if no prediction was made.
 In other words: The stones added or removed are determined by the result rolled, not by what was predicted.
-E.g., if a 🎁 (Wunsch) is rolled, it doesn't matter if 🦄 (Einhorn) or ☢️ (Dreifaltigkeit) were predicted, both are wrong and the player must return 2 stones to the central stash.
+E.g., if a `Wunsch` is rolled, it doesn't matter if `Das Unvermeidliche`, `Einhorn` or `Dreifaltigkeit` were predicted, all three are wrong and the player must return 2 stones to the central stash.
-- If a player forgets to make a prediction and rolls the dice or mentions the prediction too late this is dealt as a passive role.
+- If a player forgets to make a prediction or mentions the prediction too late and rolls the dice this is dealt as a passive role.

 Remember to first take or give stones, then put your dice back from the dice tray.
 With this action your turn ends and it's the next players turn.

 ### Einhorn

-When rolling an 🦄 (Einhorn) this player additionally receives the 🦄-figure.
+When rolling an `Einhorn` this player additionally receives the Einhorn-figure.

-The 🦄-figure has the follow effects for the owner:
+The Einhorn-figure has the follow effects for the owner:

-- When rolling an 🦄 no stones are earned/paid = nothing happens.
+- When rolling an `Einhorn` no stones are earned/paid = nothing happens.
 - The player can give or take stones not only from the central stash, but also from any other player.*
-- The 🦄 is passed once another player rolls an 🦄.
+- The Einhorn-figure is passed once another player rolls an `Einhorn`.

 *Give or take stones still depends on the roll attempt outcome!